FWeinb/nodeshot/README.md

 ## API Usage

+### Simple API

+The result of each request will be the requested image.

 ```
 # Take a screenshot
 GET /?url=www.google.com
 # Return a 1024x600 PNG screenshot of the www.google.com homepage

+# Take a screenshot as jpeg
+GET /?url=www.google.com&format=jpeg
+# Return a 1024x600 JPEG screenshot of the www.google.com homepage

 # Take a screenshot of the whole page
 GET /?url=www.google.com&fullpage=true